 Alison Brown plays the banjo.
 For her, it is the intersection of jazz, traditional bluegrass, and Celtic music that inspires her composing and playing.
 Her album The Company You Keep holds all those elements. sometimes in combination, sometimes with one taking the spotlight.
 Over Nine Waves, a tune Brown wrote with guitarist John Doyle, goes toward the Irish side of things, and there’s Mairtin O’Connor’s The Road West reimagined as a banjo tune, as well.
 Crazy ivan heads toward jazz, mostly, while Under the (Five) Wire lets bluegrass take a bit of spotlight.
 Jazz and bluegrass are both styles where players improvise around structure, and that’s often true in Celtic music as well, all aspects Brown knows well and puts to good use, as she plays with her quartet, which includes John R. Burr on piano, Joe Craven on mandolin and fiddle, and Garry West on bass.

-The International Bluegrass Music Association Awards, which are the bluegrass equivalent of the Grammys, will be given out this year on 30 September at the Ryman Auditorium in Nashville, Tennessee.
+The International Bluegrass Music Association Awards, which are the bluegrass equivalent of the Grammys, are given out each year on in September.